Yorktown Center: 2000s

 At the beginning of the decade, a major remodeling of the central courtyard took place.
 The narrow, linear bridge between the north and south sides of the courtyard was demolished, along with its pair of escalators.
 In its place, a wide diagonal bridge was built, with two pairs of escalators.
 As part of the project, a customer service desk was built near the north-side escalator; the mall had no such desk prior to this time.

-Montgomery Ward was the second anchor to fall, closing as the chain liquidated in 2001.
-After a short stint as Magellan's Furniture, and failure to attract another anchor store, it was demolished for a lifestyle center section known as "The Shops on Butterfield".
+The Montgomery Ward anchor closed when that chain was liquidated in 2001.
+After a short stint as Magellan's Furniture, it was demolished for a lifestyle center section known as "The Shops on Butterfield".
 This new section, anchored by HomeGoods, Marshalls, and Lucky Strike Lanes (a bowling alley), opened in 2007.
 The former Montgomery Ward Auto Center was replaced by a Claim Jumper restaurant.
 That same year, an eighteen-story Westin hotel opened outside the mall.
 At the same time, the Convenience Center was renamed "The Shops at Yorktown"; despite the popularity of the Carson Pirie Scott furniture gallery, which added on an expansion, it continued to exhibit a high rate of vacancies.

 2010s

 In April 2012, Yorktown Center was bought by a partnership between KKR and YTC Pacific for $196 million.

 In 2014, Yorktown Center management spent $18 million dollars renovating the food court by adding more healthy options.
 Upgrades in the food court added 200 seats, entertainment screens, work stations for shoppers to plug in laptops, and a family lounge.

-In April 2018, the mall announced that Carson Pirie Scott - then known as Carson's - would close by August, leaving only Von Maur and JCPenney as anchor stores.
-Following the associated closure of the Carson's furniture gallery, the largely vacant Shops of Yorktown was slated for demolition, with the space to be redeveloped as apartment buildings.

-In 2019, as part of a redevelopment effort by Lombard, the luxury apartments on the northside of the center, Elan and Overture were completed and opened.
-The property is managed and owned by Greystar.
+In April 2018, the Carson's anchor store closed, when its parent company went out of business.
+In 2019, two luxury apartment buildings—Elan and Overture—were opened on the north side of the mall grounds.
+These properties are managed and owned by Greystar.

 2020s

-In November 2020, Pacman Zone was founded.
+In November 2020, Pac-Man Zone was opened.

 In 2021, Lombard approved the construction of an Olive Garden on the south side of the center.
-The construction is underway and set to open in 2023.
+The restaurant opened in 2023.

 In 2022, D.R.
-Horton sought to acquire a portion of the vacant strip mall on the north side of the center.
-The Village Board approved the project and economic incentive on October 20, 2022.
-D.R.
-Horton acquired the property in early 2023 and construction is underway for 90 townhomes to be called The Summit at Yorktown.
+Horton sought to acquire a portion of the vacant strip mall (Shops of Yorktown) on the north side of the center for additional multi-family housing.
+The Village approved the project for 90 townhomes in a development named The Summit at Yorktown.

+In 2022, it was announced that Pacific Retail Capital Partners (PRCP) would redevelop the 12-acre site of the former Carson’s anchor store into a mixed use apartment complex, retail, and park/outdoor space.
+Demolition of the site to pave way for construction began in 2024.

+Cemetery

+One unusual feature is the Boeger-Brinkman Cemetery on the southern end of the parking lot, along Butterfield Road.
+The cemetery was part of a family's farmland that was sold to develop Yorktown Center.
+A small section of the cemetery remains while others were moved for the construction of the shopping center.